Vaccination-v2-(4)-1

 What is Influenza?

-Influenza or the flu is a contagious respiratory condition caused by the influenza virus (types A or B).
-Flu symptoms can range from mild to serious.
-It can present with respiratory symptoms such as cough, sore throat or runny nose.
+Influenza-like illnesses can be presented with respiratory symptoms such as cough, sore throat or runny nose.
 There are also often generalised symptoms like fevers or chills, body aches, fatigue and headaches.

 While most people recover from the flu in a few days to 2 weeks, some may develop complications.
 Sinus and ear infections can occur.
 More serious and potentially life-threatening complications include infection in the lungs (pneumonia), inflammation of the heart (myocarditis), brain (encephalitis) or muscle (myositis, rhabdomyolysis) tissues, and even multi-organ failure.